 Hindi Diwas is celebrated in India on 14th September every year.
-This red letter day is celebrated to highlight the importance of Hindi language in India and in the rest of the world.
+This red-letter day is celebrated to highlight the importance of Hindi language in India and in the rest of the world.
 On 14th September 1949, after independence, Hindi had been adopted as the national language of India by the constituent assembly.
-Though Hindi language was made an official language on 14th September, 1949, it came into effect on 26th January, 1950, under the Article 343 of the Indian constitution with 48 dialects officially recognized till date.
-It was declared that only Hindi will be used as a representative language for the Indian union government and the state government as well.
+Though the Hindi language was made an official language on 14th September 1949, it came into effect on 26th January 1950, under Article 343 of the Indian constitution with 48 dialects officially recognized till date.
+It was declared that only Hindi will be used as a representation language for the Indian union government and the state government as well.

 Hindi is the main language of Indian states of Uttar Pradesh, Haryana, Himachal Pradesh and the capital Delhi in North India; Bihar and Jharkhand in Eastern India; Madhya Pradesh and Chhattisgarh in Central India and Rajasthan in West India.
 It’s widely understood in several other states of India.